iniverman/barley-variant-calling/README.md

 snakemake results/markdup/A_1_20_nodup.{bam,txt} -c4
 ```

-### 5- Perform the variant calling using freebayes.
+### 5- Perform the variant calling.
-Finally we can perform the variant calling, to do that wehave to run :
+Finally we can perform the variant calling, to do that we have to run :
 ```
 snakemake calls/bayes/call_bayes.vcf -c4
 ```